 Typically multiple FTP servers are utilized for dedicated internal and external communication due to security concerns or firewall limitations.
 In these cases business users need IT assistance to facilitate transfers from internal FTP servers to external users.
 Due to these additional implementations, IT organizations also have to spend more time on troubleshooting and testing systems, often investigating multiple FTP and scripts.
 The burden on IT is particularly heavy when file transfers are part of workflows which traverse multiple operating environments, transfer partners, or are embedded in the implementation of a Service Oriented Architecture (SOA) service.
 This overhead in combination with an increased focus on compliance and regulations prompts organizations to look at new ways and technologies to govern file transfers, often due to a combination of the above use cases.

-For more on this topic, and the limitations of other methods currently used to transfer files, register to download our free white paper, “FTP Replacement White Paper”
+For more on this topic, and the limitations of other methods currently used to transfer files, register to download Thru, Inc’s free white paper, “FTP Replacement White Paper”